RackSec/desdemona/CONTRIBUTING.md

 something can be merged, and that person can not be the same person as the author.

 We aspire to perfect test coverage.
 This is protected by a gating continuous integration check: pull requests can not land if they reduce test coverage.
+Practicality beats purity; e.g. in the case of obvious tooling issues (e.g. cloverage's treatment of `for`), this rule shouldn't block the PR.
 We also aim to enforce consistent, idiomatic use of our tools.
 Wherever possible, this is also implemented by gating CI.
 This includes an [EditorConfig][ec] file: please consider installing an EditorConfig plugin for your editor.

 Push changes to your own fork, even if you have push access to the main repo.